Fettuccine vs Linguine: Difference and Comparison

 2. Fettuccine is wider than Linguine and has a smoother texture, while Linguine has a flatter shape and a slightly chewy texture.

-3. Fettuccine is often served with rich and creamy sauces, while Linguine pairs well with light sauces and seafood.
+3. Fettuccine is served with rich and creamy sauces, while Linguine pairs well with light sauces and seafood.

 Fettuccine vs Linguine